 For Pace, the Great Spiral pilgrimage that Day undertook in episode 8 foreshadowed the season 1 finale’s big Empire reveal.
 Speaking to

-, Pace said: “He looks at his brothers and especially his younger brother [Dawn], who is now shown to be different in all of these waybasically screaming ‘Me too.’
+The Wrap, Pace said: “He looks at his brothers and especially his younger brother [Dawn], who is now shown to be different in all of these waybasically screaming ‘Me too.’
 I feel the same way you feel.
 I know we are living under this fantasy that we are all the same man, and I know better now.
 I can’t un-see what I’ve seen.
 I can’t forget.
 I can’t believe that I am Cleon.
 I have to now believe that I am this person after what I’ve experienced.
 I think it forever changes the culture inside the dynasty.”
-The Wrap

 The other major plot point from episode 10 confirmed a series-long fan theory: that Salvor Hardin (Leah Harvey) is the daughter of Gaal Dornick (Lou Lobell).
 The episode’s final scene is reserved for their overdue meeting – albeit 138 years into the future.
 As viewers will remember, Gaal froze her embryo in episode 2.
 That fertilized egg would go on to become Salvor, who lives on Terminus over a century later.
 The only reason Gaal and Salvor eventually meet is because of the show’s time travel elements, as well as Gaal entering cryostasis for decades at a time.